influxdata/telegraf/plugins/inputs/airthings/README.md

 # Airthings Input Plugin

-The [Airthings](https://www.airthings.com) plugin collects data from Airthings devices via the Airthings API.
+The [Airthings](https://www.airthings.com) plugin collects metrics from Airthings devices.
+The metrics is accessed via the Airthings API.
 See the [Airthings API](https://developer.airthings.com/docs/api-getting-started/index.html) for details.

 ## Airthings for Consumers